NHSDigital/identity-service-api/e2e/README.md

  * `marks` -- pytest -m MARK
  * `stop after first failure` -- pytest -x
  * `display print statements` -- pytest -s
-### Running in Pycharm
-When developing scripts, it can be incredibly useful to run from inside Pycharm in order to add breakpoints, debug and follow the code a lot easier etc.

-#### Virtual env instance
-To set this up, open the project inside the IDE.

-1. In the setting menu, select the Project then Project interpreter sub-menu.

-2. There is a dropdown box at the top with a small cog button next to it.

-3. Click the cog and then add local.
-Navigate to the folder where your

-4. virtualenv is and select the Python.exe from inside the script folder.

-This will make sure Pycharm knows to run the tests with the libraries and Python interpreter from the virtualenv.
-You should now be able to right click any function/test and run or debug from inside the IDE and PyCharm features like autocompletion, code inspections, and checks will be driven by this interpreter.

-## Developing New Tests
-The test runner pytest will pick up any file which start with "test_*.py".
-New tests should be created in these files inside a class that follows the convention 'Test*Suite' and individual tests should be in functions that start with "test_".

-Tests are split into various layers.
-The top layer is in the tests folder and is any file ending with '_test'.
-These call reusable steps from files in the steps folder and perform an assertion.
-An assertion merely checks if something is true.
-Therefore, steps from the test layer should return True or False.
-These reusable steps are split into classes which represent an api or a group of smaller functions of an api.

-There is one final layer which are the files located in the scripts folder, there are steps that are reusable across multiple apis.
-Here we have a parent Base class that all other api checks would inherit from.

 ### Marks
 Tests can be marked with specific 'marks'.
 Think of marks as tagging a test with some metadata.